Jean de Villiers: Initial Retirement

 De Villiers announced his retirement from test rugby on 27 September 2015 following a jaw fracture he sustained at the 2015 Rugby World Cup.
 In response, he exclaimed that "Injuries are part of rugby and I've had my fair share, so by now I know how to cope with them.
 It's very sad, but life goes on – I need to take it all in and move forward". head coach Heyneke Meyer paid tribute to De Villiers, saying: "Rugby will be poorer without him [De Villiers]" and adding that "He is a true ambassador for South Africa".

 Leicester Tigers

 On 27 October 2015, it was announced that De Villiers would join Leicester Tigers from December 2015.
 His first game was on 19 February 2016 against Harlequins in a 19–25 loss at The Stoop.
 He scored his first try in the following and De Villiers' final game against London Irish at Welford Road.
 In April 2016, De Villiers was announced as being set to leave Welford Road at the end of the 2015–16 season.
 No departure was confirmed at the end of the 2015–16 season, and De Villiers was not announced in the 2016–17 season squad.

+Post-retirement

+As of July 2025, de Villiers is chairman of the Chris Burger fund, established by Morné du Plessis to raise funds for the financial support of seriously or catastrophically injured South African rugby players and to create education to reduce injuries in the sport.